gudiri1/Capstone_Gudino/README.md

 4 and 6 respectively for left and right.
 When pressing 8 a block will fly and go to the
 Layer.

+Among the concepts applied are:
+The use of locks/mutex
+- For protecting the vector indicating the
+Presence of blocks in the layer.
+- Using threads for moving the mason and
+Propeling the flying block
+- inheritance
+- polymorphy